Clarke Waggaman: Family

-Despite his family's bankruptcy (which resulted in a public auction of the Waggaman family's art collection), Clarke Waggaman received a large inheritance from his maternal grandfather and namesake just two years later.
+Clarke Waggaman's family suffered bankruptcy, leading to the public auction of their art collection; however, only two years later, he received a substantial inheritance from his maternal grandfather and namesake.
 This inheritance would form the financial backing for Clarke Waggaman's architectural career.

 Education

 Until the age of twelve, Waggaman attended Georgetown Preparatory School, which at the time was part of Georgetown College (Georgetown University).
 Upon his mother's death in 1889, Waggaman moved to Europe and studied under a private, French tutor.
 Although his European education explored a number of topics, he became particularly fascinated by architecture - especially French and Italian Classicism.
 His French tutor encouraged Waggaman to continue his architectural pursuits, although it would be several years before Waggaman formally did so.

-Waggaman moved back to Washington, DC to pursue a law degree on the insistence of his father.
+Waggaman moved back to Washington, D.C., to pursue a law degree on the insistence of his father.
 In 1901, Waggaman graduated from Catholic University.

 Marriage

 In 1898, Clarke Waggaman met his future wife and fellow Washingtonian-native, Grace Knowlton, while studying in Europe.
-The two courted for two years before returning home to Washington, DC.
+The two courted for two years before returning home to Washington, D.C.
 They were married at his grandfather's farm, called "Valley View" located on Foxhall Road.

 They had a son: Wolcott Clarke Waggaman, who went on to become an architect like his father.

 Career

 Early career

 After graduating law school, Clarke Waggaman worked as an attorney for his father's business until its bankruptcy in 1905.
 Only after his father's real-estate business went bankrupt did Waggaman begin to pursue the practice of architecture.
 In 1906, Waggaman inherited a large sum of money from his maternal grandfather and namesake.
 This substantial fortune formed the financial stability that allowed Waggaman to establish his own architectural practice.
-At the age of 28 years old, Waggaman's first architectural project was a personal project in Woodley Park, where he and his family lived until 1917.
+At the age of 28, Waggaman's first architectural project was a personal project in Woodley Park, where he and his family lived until 1917.
 The property was located 2600 Connecticut Avenue, NW (now demolished).

 During Waggaman's early career, the Dupont Circle area was booming as cheap land prices and the widening of Connecticut Avenue encouraged several wealthy Northerners, including senators, to build winter homes.
 Waggaman's prior experience in his father's real-estate business provided him with a strong network of clientele.
 His interest in French and Italian Classicism was especially appreciated by these wealthy clients, and he was soon receiving commissions for both townhouses and country estates.